kalaspuff/ai-assisted-task-executor/README.md

 * 📋 **Task Manager Agent**: Responsible for generating, managing, and prioritizing tasks in the task list.
 * 🏃 **Task Executor Agent**: Processes and completes tasks using GPT-4 and the LangChain framework.
-* 🧠 **Memory Manager Agent**: Manages the memory storage of the system – short-term and long-term memory.
+* 🧠 **Memory Manager Agent**: Manages memory storage of the system – short-term and long-term memory.
 * ⚙️ **Execution Context Agent**: Handles external execution environments – file systems, APIs, unit tests.
 * 🔒 **Security and Safety Agent**: Monitors and filtering throughout the process ensuring safe operation.